dpc10ster/RJafrocBook/docs/10-OR-analysis.md

 And similarly, for `RRFC` analysis, one replaces `RRRC` with `RRFC`, etc.]

 ## Multiple-reader multiple-treatment OR model
 The previous sections served as a gentle introduction to the single-reader multiple-treatment Obuchowski and Rockette method.
 This section extends it to multiple-readers interpreting a common case-set in multiple-treatments (MRMC).
 The extension is, in principle, fairly straightforward.
-Compared to \@ref(eq:ORModel1RMT), one needs an additional $j$ index to index readers, and additional random terms to model reader and treatment-reader variability, and the error term needs to be modified to account for the additional random reader factor.
+Compared to Eqn. \@ref(eq:ORModel1RMT), one needs an additional $j$ index to index readers, and additional random terms to model reader and treatment-reader variability, and the error term needs to be modified to account for the additional random reader factor.

 The general Obuchowski and Rockette model for fully paired multiple-reader multiple-treatment interpretations is: